HebiRobotics/QuickBuffers/README.md

 assertEquals(result, msg);
 ```

-Their internal state can be reset with the `setInput` and `setOutput` methods.
-Note that `ProtoMessage::getSerializedSize` sets an internally cached size, so it should always be called before serialization if there were any changes.
+The internal state can be reset with the `setInput` and `setOutput` methods. `ProtoMessage::getSerializedSize` sets an internally cached size, so it should always be called before serialization if there were any changes.

 ```Java
  // Reusable objects